 Coalescing Inline Filter

-Adsorption filters are used to trap vapors, gases, and odors.
+An adsorption air compressor filter is used to trap vapors, gaseous contaminants, chemical fumes and odors.
 These filters are used for high-purity applications that require the removal of trace gases and vapors along with sub-micron particulates.
 Activated carbon is the most common material used for adsorption.

-In adsorption technologies, molecules of a gas, liquid, or dissolved solid adhere to the surface of a material.
+In adsorption technologies, molecules of a gas, liquid or dissolved solid adhere to the surface of a material inside the filter cartridge.
 Adsorptive materials like activated carbon have millions of tiny micropores, which increase the available surface area for adhesion.
 Molecules bond to these surfaces and are trapped within the micropores.

-Activated carbon inline filters can remove unwanted vapors, gases, and noxious odors from compressed air.
-They should be used in combination with a compressed air dryer a coalescing filter to remove oil mists and dry particulate from the air before it hits the adsorption filter.
+An activated carbon filter can remove unwanted vapors, gases and noxious odors from compressed air.
+It should be used in combination with a compressed air dryer (either a refrigerated dryer or adsorption dryer) and a coalescing filter to remove oil mists and dry particulate from the air before it hits the adsorption filter.

 Air Compressor Oil Filters

 Oil filters are used for oil-lubricated industrial air compressors, such as oil-injected rotary screw compressors.
-They remove dirt, rust, and other course contaminants from liquid oil as it circulates through the compressor.
+They remove dirt, rust and other coarse contaminants from liquid oil as it circulates through the compressor.
 This protects the compressor from wear and tear on bearings and other lubricated parts.
 An air compressor oil filter is similar to the oil filter you might find on your car or lawnmower.